Backend Engineering Reference

 Whether you're wiring up your first Celery deployment with a Redis broker, tuning BullMQ concurrency limits for a Node.js service, or designing a multi-region queue partitioning strategy for AWS SQS — you'll find actionable guidance grounded in real operational trade-offs.

-Content is organized into two main tracks: foundational concepts that apply regardless of framework, and framework-specific deep dives for the most widely-used async job ecosystems.
+Content is organized into three main tracks: foundational concepts that apply regardless of framework, framework-specific deep dives for the most widely-used async job ecosystems, and the observability and monitoring practices that keep a worker fleet healthy in production.

 Queue Fundamentals & Architecture